 Front-end developers who use Shopify’s template language Liquid can make use of language-liquid to highlight their syntax.

 Atom does have an included highlighting option by default, but it is not available when using Liquid.
-This is where language-liquid steps in and saves the users from wasting hours checking their code.
+This is where language-liquid steps in and save the users from wasting hours checking their code.

 If you use another language that needs extra syntax highlighting support, try searching for a similar package with another language name.